-Civil Unions and Same-Sex Marriage in the States
+Civil Unions and Same-Sex Marriage: Judicial History

 Vermont created the first civil union law in 2000.
 This came after the Vermont Supreme Court's Baker v.
 State decision held same-sex couples must be granted the same benefits and protections that heterosexual couples received under state law.
 At the time, it was a radical political move to allow same-sex couples the right to join in a civil union.
 But in just a few short years, more and more states began to allow the practice, or sometimes, even go further, by legalizing same-sex marriage.

-As of April 2015, the list of states that allow civil unions (as distinct from marriage) stands at four: New Jersey, Illinois, Hawaii and Colorado.
 Other states, including Rhode Island and Vermont, converted all civil unions to legal marriages.